rue/oughtve/doc/README.markdown

 -----------------------

 * oughtve MEOW projects _purr_ kittensoft _rawr_ org.
-* #oughtve on Freenode ("rue", in case I am not the only other person on the channel.)
+* IRC channel #oughtve on Freenode ("rue", in case I am not the only other person on the channel.)